xu3m4u6/Socket/README.md

 e.
 The format of all the messages exchanged

-  For all of the messages exchanged, I make them as a string.
-    The example of the messages exchanged between servers and clients are as below:

     1. client:
         - Sending to servermain:
             Concatenates the userID and the country name as a string, and separate two parameters with a space